 Much has been written claiming a unique relationship between American Indians and the environment.
 This course critically examines this literature by systematically exploring the ecology of Native American peoples and by emphasizing the role that human-environmental relations played in the evolution of native societies prior to European contact.
 The course also examines the impact that ecological factors played in determining the history of both Indian-Indian and Indian-White relations.
-Taught every other year.

-Prerequisite ATH 112 Cultural Anthropology or SOC 101 Introduction to Sociology
+Prerequisite ATH 112 Cultural Anthropology or SOC 101 Introduction to Sociology Meets general academic requirement D.